Why demand patterns matter

 Scenario B: Saturday move, moderate pressure.
 Terrace housing on a permit street; bays partially occupied.
 Crew staggers arrival to a slightly later window, accepts a longer carry, and adds loading steps to manage footfall.

 Scenario C: Month‑end in a student‑heavy area.
 Fixed key handover, lift reservation, and permit‑only parking.
 Overlapping departures fill bays; school‑run traffic slows approach.
 Crew switches to a secondary bay and extends loading to maintain building rules.
+One place this pattern becomes visible is man and van services in Abingdon.

 Practical scheduling checklist